Patrick Bruel

-Patrick Benguigui (/fr/; born 14 May 1959), better known by his stage name Patrick Bruel (/fr/), is a French singer-songwriter, actor and professional poker player.
+Patrick Benguigui (/fr/; born 14 May 1959), better known by his stage name Patrick Bruel (/fr/), is a French singer-songwriter, actor, and professional poker player.

-Biography
+In mid-2026, multiple women came forward to accuse him of sexual assault and rape, including on underage girls.
+In June 2026, he was taken into custody following an investigation by prosecutors.

 Early life

-Patrick is the son of Pierre Benguigui and Augusta Kammoun, daughter of Elie and Céline ben Sidoun.
+Patrick Benguigui was born on 14 May 1959 in Tlemcen, Algeria, into a family of Algerian Sephardic Jewish origin.
+His parents separated in 1960, and he was raised by his mother.
+Together, the two emigrated to France in June 1962 just before Algerian independence.
 He lived in the staff accommodation of the girls' school in Argenteuil where his mother was a teacher.

 In his youth, Bruel aspired to be a football player, but decided instead to pursue singing after seeing Michel Sardou in 1975.

+Career

 Acting and music careers

 His first success came as an actor, in 1979's Le Coup de sirocco.
-He continued acting in films, on television, and in the theater while pursuing his singing career.
+He continued acting in films, on television, and in the theatre while pursuing his singing career.
 His first single, "Vide" ("Empty"), released in 1982, was not a success, but the follow-up, "Marre de cette nana-là" ("Fed up with that chick"), was a hit.

-In 2003, just before his partner, the writer and playwright Amanda Sthers, gave birth to his first child, Oscar, on 19 August, he changed his name to Bruel-Benguigui, combining his stage name with his birth name.
-On 21 September 2004, he wed the then 26-year-old Sthers; it was his first marriage.
-His second child, Léon, was born on 28 September 2005.
-The couple separated in 2007.

-As of 2004, Bruel has acted in more than forty television and film productions, and has made five studio albums and several live albums.
-In 2002, Bruel released Entre Deux, a double CD of classic chanson that features duets with Charles Aznavour, Jean-Louis Aubert, Jean-Jacques Goldman, Alain Souchon and Renaud, among others.
+In 2002, Bruel released Entre Deux, a double CD of classic chanson that features duets with Charles Aznavour, Jean-Louis Aubert, Jean-Jacques Goldman, Alain Souchon, and Renaud, among others.
 It sold two million copies and made Bruel France's best paid singer of the year.
 At the beginning of 2005, in response to the South Asian tsunami of 26 December 2004, Bruel wrote the song "Et puis la terre" with Marie-Florence Gros, with whom he had begun a long-term collaboration in 1998, to benefit the Red Cross.
-His latest album, "Des souvenirs devant", was his fourth chart-topper in France.
+His album "Des souvenirs devant", was his fourth chart-topper in France.

 Poker

 Bruel is a world-class professional poker player.
 He won a World Series of Poker bracelet in 1998 for the $5,000 Limit Hold'em event.
-As of 2009, he has earned more than $900,000 in tournament play, of which his ten cash winnings at the WSOP account for $411,659.
+As of 2009, he had earned more than $900,000 in tournament play, of which his ten cash winnings at the WSOP accounted for $411,659.

 He also comments on the World Poker Tour in France.